Educational Administration

 Prerequisites: ED ADM 6201 (may be taken concurrently), or consent of instructor.
 This course is a critical examination of both (1) local, state, and federal laws and (2) Western notions of justice within which education policies are constituted and their concomitant practices implemented.

-ED ADM 6301 Education Policy Analysis: 3 semester hours
+ED ADM 6301 Education Policy for Administrators: 3 semester hours

 ED ADM 6305 School District Administration: 3 semester hours

-Prerequisite: Enrollment in Advanced Certification Program and/ or consent of instructor.
-Course focuses on current research about school district administration; also deals with major central office issues including: board/superintendent relations, central office organization, the function and authority of assistant superintendents and program directors, and the administrative team approach to school district administration.
+Prerequisite: Graduate standing.
+This course examines current research and best practices related to school district administration.
+It focuses on major central office issues, including board and superintendent relations, central office organization, the function and authority of assistant superintendents and program directors, and the administrative team approach to school district administration.

 ED ADM 6306 Special Education Administration: 3 semester hours

-Prerequisites: Completion of graduate degree in Special Education, Education Administration or consent of instructor.
-A study of organizational issues in special education and implications for practices and procedures.
-Specific attention will be given to special education delivery systems, compliance standards, funding sources, and regulatory standards.
+Prerequisites: Graduate standing.
+This course explores organizational issues in special education and implications for practices and procedures.
+The course gives specific attention to special education delivery systems, compliance standards, funding sources, and regulatory standards.

 ED ADM 6307 Integrated Curriculum for Special Education Administrators: 3 semester hours

-ED ADM 6402 School Personnel Administration: 3 semester hours
+ED ADM 6402 Human Resource Management in Schools: 3 semester hours

-Prerequisites: Advanced standing and/or consent of instructor.
-This course is a comprehensive, systematic study of problems in planning, recruitment, selection, induction, and retention relative to school personnel.
+Prerequisites: Graduate standing.
+This course is a comprehensive, systematic study of human resource topics, such as planning, recruitment, selection, induction, and retention relative to school personnel.
+The course explores district-level negotiations and salary development.

-ED ADM 6403 Problems in School Public Relations: 3 semester hours
+ED ADM 6403 School District Public Relations and Communication: 3 semester hours

-ED ADM 6424 Educational Leadership: Superintendent as Instructional Leader: 3 semester hours
+ED ADM 6424 Leading Instructional Improvement and Innovation: 3 semester hours

-ED ADM 6435 Superintendent: Legal Leadership and Management: 3 semester hours
+ED ADM 6435 Legal Leadership and Management for Superintendents: 3 semester hours

 ED ADM 6445 Character Education and Development: 3 semester hours